harlan-zw/nuxt-site-config/README.md

 Without a single source of truth for these, modules have a hard time working together and end-users have to duplicate config across modules.

-Nuxt Site Config aims to fix this.
+Nuxt Site Config aims to fix this using a new config solution that can be extended by anyone.
+Think of it as writable runtime config with extra features.

 The end goal is to make it possible to build SEO multilingual / multi-tenancy sites that _just work_ with modules.